IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 This document analyses the case where the packet networks support multi-domain TE paths.
 The optical networks could be either a DWDM network, an OTN network (without DWDM layer), or a multi-layer OTN/DWDM network.
-Furthermore, DWDM networks could be either fixed- grid or flexible-grid.
+Furthermore, DWDM networks could be either fixed-grid or flexible-grid.

 Multi-layer and multi-domain scenarios, based on the reference network described in {{reference-network}} and very relevant for Service